Shamsud Din Jabbar: Everything we know about suspected New Orleans terrorist

 What happened?

+Law enforcement returned fire and the suspect was pronounced deceased at the scene, the FBI said.

-As of Wednesday morning’s press conference, 10 people have died and more than 30 were injured.
+On Wednesday evening, the New Orleans coroner announced that 15 people have died, while more than 30 were injured.
 Most of the wounded individuals were taken to University Medical Center, while others were sent to Touro Hospital, East Jefferson General Hospital, Ochsner Medical Center Jefferson Campus, or Ochsner Baptist Campus, police said.

 Most victims appeared to be locals, not tourists, police said.